deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 ## New: "Accounts" are dead.
 Long live "Chat profiles"!

-Nobody wants or needs more accounts these days but let us tell you about "Chat profiles" :)
+Nobody wants or needs more accounts these days so let us tell you about "Chat profiles" :)

 When initially onboarding with Delta Chat you'll create a "Chat profile" which technically consists of your chosen name and avatar, and an encryption-setup, e-mail address and password.
-The new 1.46 versions by default automates the latter choices and only asks for your name and avatar, shown to other users.
+The new 1.46 apps by default automate the latter choices and only ask for your name and avatar which is shown to other users.
 You can alternatively tap "use other server" and "manual login" if you want to specify an existing e-mail address for your chat profile.